Anthony Burgess: Tax exile

-Burgess was a Conservative (though, as he clarified in an interview with The Paris Review, his political views could be considered "a kind of anarchism" since his ideal of a "Catholic Jacobite imperial monarch" was not practicable) a (lapsed) Catholic and monarchist, harbouring a distaste for all republics.
+Burgess was a Conservative (though, as he clarified in an interview with The Paris Review, his political views could be considered "a kind of anarchism", since his ideal of a "Catholic Jacobite imperial monarch" was not practicable) a (lapsed) Catholic and monarchist, harbouring a distaste for all republics.
 He believed socialism for the most part was "ridiculous" but did "concede that socialised medicine is a priority in any civilised country today".
 To avoid the 90% tax the family would have incurred because of their high income, they left Britain and toured Europe in a Bedford Dormobile motor-home.
 During their travels through France and across the Alps, Burgess wrote in the back of the van as Liana drove.

 In this period, he wrote novels and produced film scripts for Lew Grade and Franco Zeffirelli.
 His first place of residence after leaving England was Lija, Malta (1968–70).
 The negative reaction from a lecture that Burgess delivered to an audience of Catholic priests in Malta precipitated a move by the couple to Italy after the Maltese government confiscated the property.
 (He would go on to fictionalise these events in Earthly Powers a decade later.)
 The Burgesses maintained a flat in Rome, a country house in Bracciano, and a property in Montalbuccio.
 On hearing rumours of a mafia plot to kidnap Paolo Andrea while the family was staying in Rome, Burgess decided to move to Monaco in 1975.
 Burgess was also motivated to move to the tax haven of Monaco, as the country did not levy income tax, and widows were exempt from death duties, a form of taxation on their husband's estates.
 The couple also had a villa in France, at Callian, Var, Provence.

-Burgess lived for two years in the United States, working as a visiting professor at Princeton University with the creative writing program (1970) and as a distinguished professor at the City College of New York (1972).
+Burgess lived for a number of years in the United States, working as writer-in-residence at the University of North Carolina at Chapel Hill in 1969, as a visiting professor at Princeton University with the creative writing program in 1970, and as a distinguished professor at the City College of New York in 1972.
 At City College he was a close colleague and friend of Joseph Heller.
-He went on to teach creative writing at Columbia University and was writer-in-residence at the University of North Carolina at Chapel Hill (1969) and at the University at Buffalo (1976).
-He lectured on the novel at the University of Iowa in 1975.
-Eventually he settled in Monaco in 1976, where he was active in the local community, becoming a co-founder in 1984 of the Princess Grace Irish Library, a centre for Irish cultural studies.
+He went on to teach creative writing at Columbia University, lectured on the novel at the University of Iowa in 1975, and was and at the University at Buffalo in 1976.
+Eventually he settled in Monaco in 1976, where he was active in the local community, becoming a co-founder of the Princess Grace Irish Library, a centre for Irish cultural studies, in 1984.

-In May 1988, Burgess made an extended appearance with, among others, Andrea Dworkin on the episode What Is Sex For? of discussion programme After Dark.
+In May 1988, Burgess made an extended appearance with, among others, Andrea Dworkin on the episode What Is Sex For? of the discussion programme After Dark.
+He spoke at one point about divorce: